Pomegranates: Side Effects, Interactions, Dosage, and More

 4. May Cause Fetal Growth Restriction (FGR) During Pregnancy

-Though the juice could be safe, there is not enough research on the safety of other forms of pomegranate (like pomegranate extract).
+Though there are health benefits of pomegranate juice and it could be safe, there is not enough research on the safety of other forms of pomegranate (like pomegranate extract).
 Hence, stick to the juice during pregnancy.
 Animal studies showed that pomegranate juice supplementation reduced fetal abdominal and head circumference (6).

 If you have any history of allergic reactions, avoid pomegranate and consult your doctor or midwife.